chpc-uofu/arbiter/docs/installation.md

 # Installing Arbiter 3
 Arbiter 3 was created for the Rocky 8 and 9 interactive systems at the Center for High Performance Computing, University of Utah.
-It can run in other environments, provided the interactive systemds are managed by systemd.
-In general, the software can be installed by
+It can run in other environments, provided the interactive systems are managed by systemd.
+In general, the software can be installed by:

 1. Installing the Arbiter Django Application
 2. Installing a Prometheus Instance